 Here’s a chart of the essential vitamins and minerals and what they do.

 Has your doctor told you that you’re low or deficient in any of these essential vitamins and minerals?
-What can you do to fix that problem?
+Here’s what can you do to fix that problem.

 Try foods first

 But there’s something you may want to consider before resorting to dietary supplements: